Tattoo Aftercare Instructions

 4. Rinse the tattoo thoroughly.

-5. Pat the tattoo dry with a clean paper towel or allow it to air dry.
+5. Pat the tattoo dry with a clean towel.
+Do NOT allow to air dry.
+Excess water can aid in bacteria growth causing infection.

-Do not use washcloths, loofahs, or anything abrasive on the tattoo.
+Do not use loofahs, or anything abrasive on the tattoo.

 Moisturizing